cutterkom/germanpolls/readme.md

 ## Better Polls

 Germanpolls is a byproduct of [gen-better-polls](https://github.com/sueddeutsche/gen-better-polls).
 At the GEN Hackathon at [Süddeutsche Zeitung](http://www.sz.de) we were working on a better way to visualize polling data.

+## To Do

+* Rename variables
+* Package documentation